Reconstruction of surfaces with ordinary singularities from their silhouettes

 is constant.
 The derivative of this expression is

 which is zero by assumption.
 The claim, namely the fact that the tangent plane is constant along the curve, is thus proven.
+Notice that, since as we already remarked a surface with ordinary singularities cannot be a tangent developable, not all points on the surface are parabolic.
 Hence, if the center of projection is outside these finitely many planes determined by curves of parabolic points or isolated parabolic points, the curves~$R$ and~$Z$ will intersect transversally.